conoroshea1996/elderJsTest/src/routes/blog/the-eeoc-guide-recruiting.md

 ---
-title: "The EEOC Guide"
+title: 'The EEOC Guide'
-date: "2016-01-02"
+date: '2016-01-02'
 categories:
-  - "compliance-and-data"
+  - 'compliance-and-data'
 tags:
-  - "eeoc-recruiting"
+  - 'eeoc-recruiting'
-slug: "the-eeoc-guide-recruiting"
+slug: 'the-eeoc-guide-recruiting'
-seoTitle: "EEOC Guide | EEOC recruiting"
+seoTitle: 'EEOC Guide | EEOC recruiting'
-seoDescription: "Diversity improves morale in the workplace and helps to define your company brand.
-Simply put, it can make a huge impact to your organisation."
+seoDescription: 'Diversity improves morale in the workplace and helps to define your company brand.
+Simply put, it can make a huge impact to your organisation.'
-author: "HireHive-Team"
+author: 'HireHive-Team'
-coverImage: "/images/diversity.jpg"
+coverImage: '/images/diversity.jpg'
 ---

 With this in mind, you have probably worked to put together a diverse team and hire individuals from varying backgrounds, each bringing an entirely different approach.
 The importance of a diverse workforce is not just a good idea or recruitment best practice - it is required by law.